Gilberto Reyes: MLB debut

 On June 11, 1983, Gilberto Reyes made his debut in a Saturday Night game versus the Cincinnati Reds.
 The game was played in Riverfront Stadium in Cincinnati, and Reyes made a little history.
 Filling in for the veteran Steve Yeager, Reyes went hitless in two at-bats.
 Reyes was later lifted for pinch hitter Ron Roenicke and Yeager replaced Reyes behind the plate.
-But history was made. at the age of 19, Reyes was the youngest player ever to play catcher for the Dodgers.
+But history was made.
+At the age of 19, Reyes was the youngest player ever to play catcher for the Dodgers.
 Reyes played in 19 games before being re-assigned to the minors.

 MLB career and return to the minors

-Over the course of thenext few season, Reyes would bounce back between the majors and the minors.
-Playing for San Antonio in 1984, Reyes batted .303, the only time in his career he hit above the .300 mark. he appeared in a handful of games for the Dodgers in 1984 and 85, but spent the majority of his time playing for Albuquerque.
+Over the course of the next few seasons, Reyes would bounce back between the majors and the minors.
+Playing for San Antonio in 1984, Reyes batted .303, the only time in his career he hit above the .300 mark.
+He appeared in a handful of games for the Dodgers in 1984 and 85, but spent the majority of his time playing for Albuquerque.
 In 1987, he split time in Albuquerque with Orlando Mercado, another young catching prospect who made his MLB debut at a young age.
 Reyes was 19 when he debuted for the Dodgers in 83, and Mercado was 20 when he debuted for the Seattle Mariners in 1984.
 However, the most bizarre part of Reyes career happened during the 1988 playoffs.

 Reyes was part of the Dodgers post-season roster, but he was injured.
 As the Dodgers were facing the Oakland A's in the final game of the 1988 world series, Gilberto Reyes was flying in from his home in the Dominican Republic.
 He was walking in the stadium just as the champagne bottles were being uncorked.
 Though he did not appear in a single post season game, Reyes still received a world series ring.

 Before spring training in 1989, the Dodgers traded Reyes to the Montreal Expos in exchange for pitcher Jeff Fischer.
 Reyes played briefly for Montreal in 1989, serving as a back-up to catchers Nelson Santovenia and Marty Pevey.
 During his time with Montreal's triple-A team in Indianapolis, he worked with Expos pitching prospects like Randy Johnson (Who'd go on to enjoy a hall of fame career) and Brian Barnes.
 Reyes would appear in 83 games for Montreal in 1991, splitting time with seasoned veteran Ron Hassey.
 However, at the end of the season, the Expos released Reyes.
 Reyes spent all of 1992 out of baseball, but signed a minor league deal to play for the Colorado Rockies Triple-A team, the Colorado Springs Sky Sox.
 When the season was over, the Rockies did not renew his contract, making Reyes a free agent.
 Reyes spent the next few season playing for Campeche in the Mexican League before making one last return to states.
 The Expos brought back Reyes to work with their young pitchers with the Ottawa Lynx.
 However, after a handful of games, Reyes was released in order to make room for younger catchers.